Philodemus: Inductive reasoning

 In On Methods of Inference, Philodemus comments on the problem of induction, doubting the reliability of inductive reasoning from the observed to the unobserved.
 One problem is the existence of unique events that could never be guessed from what happens elsewhere.
 "There are also in our experience some infrequent occurrences, as for example the man in Alexandria half a cubit high, with a colossal head that could be beaten with a hammer, who used to be exhibited by the embalmers; the person in Epidaurus who was married as a young woman and then become a man."
 Induction is also unreliable if it extrapolates far beyond our experience: "We shall not, therefore, use the [inference] that since the men among us are mortal the men in Libya would also be mortal, much less the inference that since the living beings among us are mortal, if there are any living beings in Britain, they would be mortal."

+The fourth book of Philodemus' On Death (PHerc.
+1050) is an important text that sheds light on various aspects of the well-known Epicurean claim that "death is nothing to us".